Yingrjimsch/arcc_hitchhikers/results_conclusions.md

 * no consistent availability by all members

 ### Our next steps
-Since this year's ARC-Challenge is over, and we unfortunately could not reach a complete solution (reasons for this were already mentioned under "Results"), here are some next possible steps:
+Since this year's ARC is over, and we unfortunately could not reach a complete solution (reasons for this were already mentioned under "Results"), here are some next possible steps:
 * **preprocessing**:
   * collision- detection (object - object / object - boundary)